Heart Events

 If you have had angioplasty or stents following your mild heart attack – a painless procedure used to open up narrowed or blocked arteries – you can expect to be in the hospital for about 2-3 days.
 Any other procedures or surgeries follow more severe (STEMI) heart events, where recovery time in the hospital will be longer.

-Heart, blood flow through a healthy artery,, blocked artery, angiogram, angioplasty stent pci
+Heart, blood flow through a healthy artery,, blocked artery, angiogram, Angioplasty Stent PCI

 Left: the heart with veins and arteries.
 Top right: blood flowing through a healthy artery.